 - i.
 Review Board and Senior Management succession plans; - ii.
 Review Board and Gender diversity; - iii.
 Review the training needs/training programs for the Board and facilitate Board induction and training programs; - iv.
-Implement an annual assessment on the effectiveness and performance of the Board as a whole, the committees of the Board, as well as the contribution/performance of each individual Director, including Non-Executive Directors and Executive Director(s); v.
-Review of the proposed 'Directors Fit and Proper Policy' for adoption by the Board; - vi.
+Implement an annual assessment on the effectiveness and performance of the Board as a whole, the committees of the Board, as well as the contribution/performance of each individual Director, including Non-Executive Directors and Executive Director(s); - v.
 Review the required mix of skills and experience and other qualities including core competencies which Non-Executive Directors should bring to the Board